-The transition to the next version of the IP protocol inside the GRNET is a long-term procedure that is considered to consume a lot of resources.
+The transition to the next version of the IP protocol inside the GRNET, as in almost any network, is a long-term procedure that is considered to consume a lot of resources.
 The whole toolset of transition tools that have been defined and tested will provide the "middle step" in order to make the whole procedure smooth for the end users and the administrators.
-Currently, we are studying on more techniques in order to cover all the possible cases of implementation.
+Surely there isn't only one solution for every network.
+The final strategy that will be followed in most cases is a mixture of the presented mechanisms and varies accordingly to the special needs, architectures and technologies that are deployed in each network.